The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 For me it’s important that the fqdn returns something because its value is used in many templates.
 On some nodes, the fqdn will only be its hostname and on other nodes it will be hostname.domain but you will still be able to configure your nodes.

-#6 Updated by Johan Huysmans about 2 years ago
+#6 Updated by Johan Huysmans over 4 years ago

 - File fqdn.rb.patch added